ElementAstro/Sodium/doc/index.md

 ### `Resumed` ###

-PHD has been resumed after having been paused.
+LGuider has been resumed after having been paused.

 (no attributes)

 ### `GuideStep` ###

-This event corresponds to a line in the PHD Guide Log.
+This event corresponds to a line in the LGuider Guide Log.
 The event is sent for each frame while guiding.

 | Attribute | Type | Description |
 |:----------|:-----|:------------|